scikit-fmm/scikit-fmm/doc/index.rst

            [ 1.20710678,  0.5       ,  1.20710678]])

 Here the zero contour of phi is around the (1, 1) point.
-The return value of :py:func:`skfmm.distance` gives the signed distance from zero contour.
+The return value of :py:func:`distance` gives the signed distance from zero contour.
 No grid spacing is given, so it is taken as 1.
 To specify a spacing use the optional dx argument::